ffalt/pdf.js-extract/README.md

 It reads a pdf file and exports all pages & texts with coordinates.
 This can be e.g. used to extract structured table data.

-This package includes a single file build of [pdf.js](https://github.com/mozilla/pdf.js), so it does not depend on other npm packages any more.
+This package includes a build of [pdf.js](https://github.com/mozilla/pdf.js). why? [pdfs-dist](https://github.com/mozilla/pdfjs-dist) installs not needed dependencies into production deployment.

 Note: NO OCR!